ShreyaSomkuwar/Court_Counter/README.md

 # Court_Counter

-This app was build during the online course for Android Development on Udacity.
+This app was build during the learning of online course for Android Development on Udacity.